 Nutrition

-Editor’s Note: The post is originally published on Sep 21, 2011.
-The photos and content were updated in November 2013 and July 2017.
-The video and new step by step pictures were added in August 2018.
+Editor’s Note: The post was originally published on September 21, 2011.
+The video and images were added in August 2018.
+The post was republished on October 31, 2024, with more helpful content.

 Hi,